 The bathroom is often the smallest room in the house and although it’s essential for all sorts of personal tasks and is, ideally, a place where you can soak away your cares, between the essential fixtures, fittings and accessories, it can quickly become cluttered to the point of claustrophobia.
+Rather than going the whole hog and calling in a local moving company to move house completely, there are some tips you can use to transform your existing bathroom.
+If moving does turn out to be your only option, You Move Me offers a full moving service from home to home.

 Thankfully, you don’t need to compromise on creature comforts to transform your bathroom into a space that feels spacious and inviting.
 What you do need is some clever storage and water systems that allow you to make the most of the space available.